The Importance of ‘You’ in University Admissions

 Here’s the answer: You.

 You set yourself apart from everybody else.
 It is the specifics of you and your life that are going to get the attention of admissions officers with thousands of students with great grades and SAT and ACT scores to sift through.
-The good news is, there are a lot of ways to highlight your individuality through the admissions process, like:
+The good news is, there are a lot of ways to highlight your individuality and stand out to college admissions counselors, such as:

 Your Personal Essay